There are eight principles guiding RTLB practice:

 Recognising and valuing the diversity and contribution of all children and young people.
 RTLB assist kaiako/teachers to develop:

-- effective classroom environments that enhance learning, self-identity, participation and contribution
+- inclusive classroom environments that enhance learning, self-identity, participation and contribution

 - strategies for identifying and breaking down barriers to inclusion in the least intrusive way.